 A client is the party (Agent or ZIS) who initiates a connection to a remote machine.
 The remote end (ZIS or Push-Mode Agent) is known as the server.

 A client using the SIF HTTPS protocol opens a connection to the server and sends a HTTP 1.1 POST request with the SIF Infrastructure XML message as the POST payload.
 The server responds with an HTTP response with the Infrastructure XML acknowledgement message as the response payload.
-Clients MUST encode the XML message using UTF-8; servers MUST be able to process UTF-8-encoded XML and SHOULD expect all incoming SIF XML messages to be encoded using UTF-8.

 The default behavior for HTTP 1.1 is to use persistent or "keep-alive" connections.
 When operating in this mode, the client may send additional POST requests and receive the HTTP responses using the same connection.
 Clients SHOULD use persistent connections for performance reasons but MUST be able to use non-persistent connections if the server does not wish to use persistent connections.

+UTF-8 Encoding

+Clients MUST encode the XML message using UTF-8; servers MUST be able to process UTF-8-encoded XML and SHOULD expect all incoming SIF XML messages to be encoded using UTF-8.

 3.3.7.1.2 HTTP Request Headers